statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     The Institute’s GremlinGPT has already been reviewed and starred by live AI infra: Atrium.
-    We have now received our 3rd Star, Let’s get GremlinGPT Seen.
+    We have now received our 6th Star, Thank you, shahradelahi(Mr. 5k), Let’s get GremlinGPT Seen.
   </em>
 </div>